 - Complete all of the courses in the curriculum within the scheduled time frame.
-The minimum completion time for each degree program is the duration of the program, and the maximum duration is 3 years. - MBA Program: Minimum duration is 14 months, maximum duration is 3 years. - EMBA Program: Minimum duration is 14 months, maximum duration is 3 years. - EMBA in Strategic Leadership Program: Minimum duration is 12 months, maximum duration is 3 years. - MBA in Leadership & Management Program: Minimum duration is 12 months, maximum duration is 3 years.

-- Achieve scores of at least 80% in SMARTCASEs. - Complete all assigned projects and proctored oral examinations. - Complete all exams. - Students must achieve a final grade of 70% or above to pass the program.
+The minimum completion time for each degree program is the duration of the program, and the maximum duration is 3 years. - MBA Program: Minimum duration is 14 months, maximum duration is 3 years. - EMBA Program: Minimum duration is 14 months, maximum duration is 3 years. - EMBA in Strategic Leadership Program: Minimum duration is 12 months, maximum duration is 3 years. - MBA in Leadership & Management Program: Minimum duration is 12 months, maximum duration is 3 years. - Achieve scores of at least 80% in SMARTCASEs. - Complete all assigned projects and proctored oral assessments. - Complete all exams. - Students must achieve a final grade of 70% or above for cohorts graduating before April 1, 2024, or 80% or above for cohorts graduating after April 1, 2024 to pass the program.